Open-Strata/OpenStrata.MSBuild/README.md

 - **Published to NuGet feeds** for team consumption
 - **Referenced by other OpenStrata solutions** as dependencies
-- **Deployed to Power Platform environments** with full dependency resolution
+- **Deployed to Power Platform environments** with **automatic dependency sequencing**

+**🎯 Automatic Dependency Sequencing**: OpenStrata analyzes your package dependencies and **automatically determines the correct installation order**.
+No more manual coordination - dependencies are deployed first, ensuring solutions install successfully every time.

 ##  Package Ecosystem